 The Anglo-Saxon name Daling comes from when the family resided in or beside a meadow.
 The surname Daling originally derived from the Old English word Dael.

 The surname Daling was first found in Norfolk at either Field Dalling or Wood Dalling.
 Collectively they date back to the Domesday Book when they were listed as Dallinga.
 Later there was a split in the villages as Wode Dallinges was listed in 1198 and Fildedalling was listed in 1272.

 The parish of Wood-Dalling (anciently spelt Wode Dallinges) in Norfolk was a family seat since early times.
 "The Hall, now a respectable farmhouse, was built in 1582 by a member of the Dalling family, which during a long period held the estate."

 Early History of the Daling family

-Another 167 words (12 lines of text) covering the years 1400 and 1567 are included under the topic Early Daling History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Daling research.
+Another 84 words (6 lines of text) covering the years 1400, 1567, 1561, 1637 and 1561 are included under the topic Early Daling History in all our PDF Extended History products and printed products wherever possible.

 Daling Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Daling include Dalling, Dawling, Douling, Dauling, Dallinger and others.

 Early Notables of the Daling family (pre 1700)